 My biggest achievement is to have transitioned from a purely research role to working on more product-focused projects.
 As the Principal Data Scientist for ADeffect, I had to learn about the complexity of the problem we wanted to solve.
 That and all the inherent technical challenges.
 This involved adapting my focus to be able to find a useful solution.
 There was a lot of thinking and hard work from different people to get to the final product.
 Happily, I’m proud of the results.

 What’s your favorite TV ad campaign?

 Now that we are in the home stretch to Christmas, I can’t help but think about one TV ad campaign that has “officially” triggered the festive season in Spain for as long as I can remember.
 Freixenet ads are always ones to look forward to.

 You know exactly when the ad will first air, and it regularly stars well-known celebrities, not just in Spain but worldwide (Liza Minnelli, Paul Newman, Meg Ryan, Don Johnson, Sharon Stone and many more).
 The brand has experienced some budget cuts in the last few years.
 But its ads are still all about sparkling bubbles and glamour.
 And it’s always the first toast of Christmas.

 Do you miss anything from your time as an astrophysicist?

-I’m lucky enough that I really enjoy my work at TVSquared, but the one thing I do miss is traveling to international observatories around the world.
-They are usually located in amazing places, and it was always a very special moment when the first image of a very distant and old galaxy appeared on the screen, ready to unveil its secrets to us.
+I’m lucky enough that I really enjoy my work at TVSquared.
+But the one thing I do miss is traveling to international observatories around the world.
+They are usually located in amazing places.
+It was always a very special moment when the first image of a very distant and old galaxy appeared on the screen, ready to unveil its secrets to us.
 One of my favorites was Paranal Observatory operated by European Southern Observatory in Chile.